Geography in Brazil

 Brazil's Central Highlands include a vast central plateau (Planalto Central).
 The plateau's uneven terrain has an average elevation of 1,000 metres.

 The rest of the territory is made up primarily of sedimentary basins, the largest of which is drained by the Amazon and its tributaries.
 Of the total territory, 41% averages less than 200 metres in elevation.
-The coastal zone is noted for thousands of kilometers of tropical beaches interspersed with mangroves, lagoons, and dunes, as well as numerous coral reefs.
+The coastal zone is noted for thousands of kilometres of tropical beaches interspersed with mangroves, lagoons, and dunes, as well as numerous coral reefs.

 Brazil has one of the world's most extensive river systems, with eight major drainage basins, all of which drain into the Atlantic Ocean.
 Two of these basins—the Amazon and Tocantins-Araguaia account for more than half the total drainage area.
 The largest river system in Brazil is the Amazon, which originates in the Andes and receives tributaries from a basin that covers 45.7% of the country, principally the north and west.